-Principal Shopping District (PSD) - The PSD is governed by a board of no less than nine (9) and no more than thirteen (13) directors.
-The members are appointed by the City Commission.
-In addition, the Clinton County Board of Commissioners appoints one (1) County representative to the board.
+Principal Shopping District (PSD) - The PSD is governed by a board of no less than eight and no more than twelve directors.
+The members of the governing board are recommended by the DDA board and appointed by the City Commission.
+In addition, the Clinton County Board of Commissioners appoints one County representative to the board.
 The purpose of the PSD is to facilitate programs for an improved growth environment in and near downtown St. Johns, and to assist the downtown area in becoming a stronger mixed-use urban center by encouraging a variety of retail, service, professional, residential, and recreational opportunities.
 The City has the ability to significantly influence operations of the PSD and also has a potential financial benefit or burden.
 The PSD is legally separate and fiscally independent of the City.
 The PSD is included in the City's audited financial statements and separate financial statements have not been issued.